LEWES CROWN COURT

 MR. BLACKETT-ORD:

-I am happy to say that at page El15 there is a covering letter setting out
+I am happy to say that at page El15 there is a covering letter setting out the provisions

 of the agreement.